joostflick/performance-matters-1819/README.md

 - Minifying my ejs, javascript and html files
 - Optimizing the google font by selfhosting it and swapping fonts once it has been loaded
-- Turning on brotli compression
+- Turning on brotli compression (best performance on quality 4)

 <!-- How about a license here? 📜 (or is it a licence?) 🤷 -->